-Little Siesta for Plover Preschool 1:00-2:30 Monday-Thursday \$14 per day drop-in or \$12 per day when scheduled and paid in advance: \$ 96 per month, in advance, for 2 scheduled days each week. \$ 48 per month, in advance, for 1 scheduled days each week.
-Little Siesta for Sandpiper VPK

-1:30pm-2:30pm Monday-Friday \$10 per day drop-in or \$8 per day when scheduled and paid in advance:

-\$160 per month, in advance, for 5 scheduled days per week. \$128 per month, in advance, for 4 scheduled days per week. \$ 96 per month, in advance, for 3 scheduled days each week. \$ 64 per month, in advance, for 2 scheduled days each week. \$ 32 per month, in advance, for 1 scheduled days each week.
-Little Siesta for Bluebird Kindergarten Programs 1:00pm-2:30pm Monday-Friday \$12 per day drop-in or \$10 per day when scheduled and paid in advance:

-\$200 per month, in advance, for 5 scheduled days per week. \$160 per month, in advance, for 4 scheduled days per week. \$120 per month, in advance, for 3 scheduled days each week. \$ 80 per month, in advance, for 2 scheduled days each week. \$ 40 per month, in advance, for 1 scheduled days each week.
-Little Siesta for Forest Kindergarten Programs 1:00pm-2:00pm Monday-Thursday \$10 per day drop-in or \$8 per day when scheduled and paid in advance:
+Little Siesta for Meadowlark students (available upon teacher recommendation and availability).
+12:45-2:30 Monday-Friday \$14 per day drop-in or \$12 per day in advance as follows: \$ 240 per month, in advance for Monday-Friday \$192 per month, in advance for 4 scheduled days each week. \$144 per month, in advance for 3 scheduled days each week. \$ 96 per month, in advance for 2 scheduled days each week. \$ 48 per month, in advance, for 1 scheduled days each week.
+I would like to reserve Little Siesta space for my Meadowlark Nursery student on the following days: MondayTuesdayWednesdayThursdayFriday Mondayncascadymassadymassadymassady Little Siesta for Plover Preschool students 12:45-2:30 \$14 per day drop-in or \$12 per day in advance as follows: \$ 96 per month, in advance for 2 scheduled days each week. \$ 48 per month, in advance, for 1 scheduled days each week.
+I would like to reserve Little Siesta space for my Plover Preschool student on the following days: MondayTuesdayWednesdayThursday Friday Little Siesta for Sandpiper students 12:45-2:30 Monday-Friday \$14 per day drop-in or \$12 per day in advance as follows: \$ 240 per month, in advance for Monday-Friday \$192 per month, in advance for 4 scheduled days each week. \$144 per month, in advance for 3 scheduled days each week. \$ 96 per month, in advance for 2 scheduled days each week. \$ 48 per month, in advance, for 1 scheduled days each week.
+I would like to reserve Little Siesta space for my Sandpiper Kindergarten and VPK student on the following days: MondayTuesdayWednesdayThursday Friday Little Siesta for Bluebird Kindergarten 1:00 pm-2:30 pm Monday-Friday \$12 per day drop-in or \$10 in advance as follows: \$200 per month, in advance, Monday-Friday \$160 per month, in advance, for 4 scheduled days each week. \$120 per month, in advance, for 3 scheduled days each week. \$ 80 per month, in advance, for 2 scheduled days each week.

-\$128 per month, in advance, for 4 scheduled days per week. \$ 96 per month, in advance, for 3 scheduled days each week. \$ 64 per month, in advance, for 2 scheduled days each week. \$ 32 per month, in advance, for 1 scheduled days each week.
+\$ 40 per month, in advance, for 1 scheduled days each week.

-Aftercare for On Campus Early Childhood and Grades students When available, 2:30pm-4:30pm Monday-Wednesday, 1:30-4:30pm Thursday \$14 per day drop-in or: \$192 per month, in advance, for Monday-Thursday

-\$144 per month, in advance, for 3 scheduled days each week.